 And that all starts the management of your raw materials.
-Your turnover, COGS, and profitability all depend on effectively managing your raw materials inventory.
+Your inventory turnover ratio, inventory days, COGS, and profitability all depend on effectively managing your raw materials inventory.
 It benchmarks your entire inventory management process.

-What’s more, raw materials have a big impact on the overall health of your company.
+What’s more, raw materials have a big impact on the overall health and eCommerce accounting of your company.
 That’s because they’re recorded as a current asset on your balance sheet.
 It gives them an outsized impact on cash flow and end-period financial performance.

 Raw materials, then, are the untouched clay of business, ready to be molded into economic art.
 Here’s what you need to know about them.